Spanish Adjectives Explained with Clear Examples

 - gran ciudad

-Some adjectives change meaning depending on whether they come before or after the noun.
-This isn’t a rule — it’s a natural “feel” difference in Spanish.
+Some adjectives shift meaning depending on whether they come before or after the noun.
+This is a subtle pattern — one you’ll develop a feel for through real exposure rather than memorization.

 | Before Noun | After Noun |